Losant/losant-docs/docs/edge-compute/walkthrough.md

 }
 ```

 At this point, no data is being sent to the cloud, but this is a good time to deploy and test that this workflow is properly reading Modbus data.
-Click the `Save` button on the top-right of the screen and then click the  `Deploy` button.
+Click the `Save` button on the top right of the screen and then click the  `Deploy` button.

 ![Deploy Popup](/images/edge-compute/walkthrough/deploy-popup.png "Deploy Popup")

-Losant keeps track of every version of every workflow deployed to edge compute devices.
+Losant keeps track of every version of every workflow deployed to Edge Compute devices.
 This means a workflow must first be versioned before it can be deployed.
 This popup provides a quick way to version this workflow, which defaults to the current date and time in UTC.
 You can change it to whatever you'd like.
-You next need to choose which edge compute devices to deploy this workflow version to.
-Choose the edge compute device you created earlier in this walkthrough.
+You next need to choose which Edge Compute devices to deploy this workflow version to.
+Choose the Edge Compute device you created earlier in this walkthrough.
 Click the `Deploy Version` button to schedule this deployment.

-Under normal conditions, a workflow version will be successfully deployed to an edge compute device in a matter of a few seconds.
+Under normal conditions, a workflow version will be successfully deployed to an Edge Compute device in a matter of a few seconds.
 You can monitor the process by clicking the `Deployments` tab on the menu along the right side of the screen.

-After the deploy completes, open the `Debug` tab and select your edge compute device from the dropdown.
+After the deploy completes, open the `Debug` tab and select your Edge Compute device from the dropdown.
 This will allow you to stream any debug information from that device to your browser.
 You can use this to verify that your Modbus read operations are working correctly.

 ![Debug Output](/images/edge-compute/walkthrough/debug-output.png "Debug Output")